cbasemaster/uvcorona/README.md

-Before running each file, please download dataset:
+Before running each file, please download dataset and save in data folder:

 Covid-19 pandemic growth: